-Unfortunately, an issue or sludge accrual might result in the piping being plugged.
-When this occurs, moisture backs up in the drain pan inside.
-It can then spill into your house.
+Unfortunately, an issue or sludge accrual might lead to the piping becoming obstructed.
+When this occurs, moisture backs up in the drain pan within your furnace or air handler.
+It can then spill into your residence.

-1. Condensate Drain is Blocked
+1. Condensate Drain is Plugged

 2. Condensate Pump isn’t Working